4k4xs4pH1r3/offensive-security/vmware.md

 You should get:

     Binary file (standard input) matches

-#
+# Only for UEFI
 Request the VMware 15 sign key enrollment MOK

     sudo mokutil --import VMWARE15.der